 Let’s dig into who might want to take a look at making short-term disability coverage a component of their financial security plan.

 Who should consider short-term disability insurance?

+What does disability insurance cover exactly and who needs it?
 When you really think about the potential financial impact of a disability, even one that only lasts for a relatively short time, the value of short-term disability insurance becomes pretty clear.
+A short term disability plan is used in many emergency-like instances.
 While not for everyone, this type of insurance can be a lifesaver for the following kinds of people.

 Your state and employer do not provide short-term disability insurance

 Most people with short-term disability insurance get it through their employer.
 A few states either provide or require employers to provide short-term disability insurance.
 If you live in California, Hawaii, New Jersey, New York, or Rhode Island, you are automatically covered when it comes to short-term disability insurance.

 Even if you don’t live in one of those states, short-term disability insurance is often provided voluntarily or offered as an add-on for employees who want to purchase it.
 Short-term disability insurance may not make the cut for smaller employers that are struggling to provide other basic employee benefits.

 Don’t assume your employer has you covered.
 Ask for details and find out for sure.